Audio Mastering with MasteringBOX

 What is Mastering?
-And Why it’s Important to Master your Tracks
+Why is Essential to Master your Songs

 What is Mastering?
-And Why it’s Important to Master your Tracks
+Why is Essential to Master your Songs

 You’ve probably heard the word “mastering” thrown around quite a bit in music circles.
 There are still some misconceptions about what it is and why it matters despite being used frequently.
 Part of this misunderstanding is historical.
 In the early days of recording, audio mastering primarily referred to the process of transferring original recording data to an analog storage device.
 This physical device would be the source used to make copies of the data for distribution.